-The BPP appraisal staff collects data on pre-printed property record cards that contain existing information about the business for the appraiser to verify.
-Any changes to the existing data are entered from the property record cards into the CAMA system.
+The BPP appraisal staff collects data on pre-printed property field sheets that contain existing information about the business for the appraiser to verify.
+Any changes to the existing data are entered from the property field sheets into the CAMA system.
 New businesses that are discovered are reported on a new account worksheet with all necessary data collected either in person from the business owner/employee or through research with outside sources.
-The property record cards are printed and distributed to field appraisers that are assigned different geographic areas for data collection and discovery purposes.
+The property field sheets are printed and distributed to field appraisers that are assigned different geographic areas for data collection and discovery purposes.
 The appraisers also utilize laptop computers or other field devices with wireless connectivity to access appraisal data while working away from the office.